fshostme/docs/docs/cs16/cs16-rcon.md

 | rcon sv_cheats 0/1 | Toggles cheats |

 :::tip
-If you want to make use of `impulse 101`, (client side) then you need to enable sv_cheats and do changemap a random map.
+If you want to make use of `impulse 101`, (client side) then you need to enable sv_cheats and do changemap to a random map.
 :::